Bartlesville, Oklahoma: Education

 Oklahoma Wesleyan University, a private religious school affiliated with the Wesleyan Church, enrolls about 1,100 students at the main campus in Bartlesville, satellite locations, and online campuses.
 About 700 students attend the Rogers State University branch campus downtown.

 Career and technical training is provided by Tri County Technology Center, which offers several programs for high-school and adult students along with short-term courses.
 In December 2018, Tri-County Tech was recognized for performance excellence as one of the recipients of the Malcolm Baldrige National Quality Award.

 Bartlesville Public Schools are in the Bartlesville Public School District (BPSD), also known as Independent School District 30.
-They include six elementary (PreK-5) sites, Central and Madison middle schools (6-8), and the high school (9-12).
+They include six elementary (PreK-5) sites, Central and Madison middle schools (6–8), and the high school (9–12).
+Within Washington County, almost all of Bartlesville is in the Bartlesville school district, while a few parts in the north are covered by Dewey Public Schools.
+In regards to sections in Osage County, parts are covered by the Bartlesville school district, while other parts are covered by Dewey Public Schools, and Osage Hills Public School.

-Private schools in Bartlesville include St. John School, a Catholic school, Coram Deo Classical Academy, and the Wesleyan Christian School, which is affiliated with First Wesleyan Church and Paths to Independence, a school for children and adults with autism.
+Private schools in Bartlesville include St. John School, a Catholic school of the Roman Catholic Diocese of Tulsa; Coram Deo Classical Academy, and the Wesleyan Christian School, which is affiliated with First Wesleyan Church and Paths to Independence, a school for children and adults with autism.
 Some students also attend Tulsa-area private high schools.

+Media

+Portions of the movie Killers of the Flower Moon were filmed in Bartlesville.